Charitable giving using life insurance.

 Giving through your Will

-Always consult your financial advisor and tax planner to make sure that the execution of your wishes are set up properly and that all tax implications have been explored before finalizing it.
-Again, Charitable Giving through life insurance is an outstanding way to help your favourite Registered Charity continue to do the great work they do after your death.
+Always consult your financial advisor and tax planner to make sure that the execution of your wishes is set up properly and that all tax implications have been explored before finalizing it.
+Again, Charitable Giving through life insurance is an outstanding way to help your favorite Registered Charity continue to do the great work they do after your death.